 Rachel has a love for family, serving her church, great food, shopping, and sports, primarily soccer; which she played for 15 years.
 Dr. Horne enjoys spending time with her husband, Stephen, despite the fact he is an Auburn fan and alumni and daughter, Reese.
 During football season you will always find her and her family at a live game or in front of a TV watching the Razorbacks and/or Auburn Tigers.
 Together they have two loveable rescue dogs, Birdie and Sophie, who keep them active and outdoors.
 Rachel comes from a strong Christian home and loving family.

-Dr. Beth Mincey is an audiologist at Sound Advice Hearing Doctors in Springfield and Hollister, MO.
-Dr. Mincey received her doctorate degree from Missouri State University in Springfield, MO and completed her 4th year residency at Bond Clinic in Rolla, MO.
+Dr. Beth Gidman is an audiologist with Sound Advice Hearing Doctors in Bolivar.
+Dr. Gidman received her doctorate degree from Missouri State University in Springfield, MO and completed her 4th year residency at Bond Clinic in Rolla, MO.
 She received her master's degree in special education from The University of Missouri in Columbia, MO and her bachelor's degree in middle school education from Arkansas State University in Jonesboro, AR.

-Having a background in education, Dr. Mincey is passionate about empowering patients with strategies for their specific hearing needs, educating patients regarding their individual communication difficulties, and providing high-quality, evidence-based care.
+With a background in education, Dr. Gidman is passionate about empowering patients with strategies for their specific hearing needs, educating patients regarding their individual communication difficulties, and providing high-quality, evidence-based care.

 Dr. Essner received his B.S.
 Degree in Communication Disorders from Southeast Missouri State University in Cape Girardeau, Missouri and was awarded his Clinical Doctorate (AuD) in Audiology from Ball State University.
 Dr. Essner has been recognized as a “Fellow” by the Academy of Audiology and has earned a Certificate of Clinical Competence in Audiology (CCC-A) through the American Speech and Hearing Association.